 Blood disorders that affect white blood cells include:

 : A form of blood cancer that develops in the lymph system.
 In lymphoma, a white blood cell becomes malignant, multiplying and spreading abnormally.
 Hodgkin's lymphoma and non-Hodgkin's lymphoma are the two major groups of lymphoma.
-Treatment with chemotherapy and/or radiation can extend life with lymphoma, and sometimes cure it.
+Treatment with chemotherapy and/or radiation can often extend life with lymphoma, and sometimes cure it.

 Multiple myeloma: A blood cancer in which a white blood cell called a plasma cell becomes malignant.
 The plasma cells multiply and release damaging substances that eventually cause organ damage.
-Multiple myeloma has no cure, but stem cell transplant and/or chemotherapy can allow people to live for years with the condition.
+Multiple myeloma has no cure, but stem cell transplant and/or chemotherapy can allow many people to live for years with the condition.

 Myelodysplastic syndrome: A family of blood cancers that affect the bone marrow.
 Myelodysplastic syndrome often progresses very slowly, but may suddenly transform into a severe leukemia.
 Treatments may include blood transfusions, chemotherapy and stem cell transplant.